veracity/veracity-documentation/sections/dataworkbench/apiendpoints.md

 * [{workspaceId}](https://developer.veracity.com/docs/section/dataworkbench/apiendpoints#workspace-id)
 * [{datasetId}](#datasetid)

-Below you can see a sample request body.
+Below you can see an example of a successful response (code 200).

 ```json
 {